 Couples today move at their own pace, doing what feels right for them.
 This could mean years of dating and living together, never getting married, or forgoing having children.
 Or maybe the couple never moves in together, but has stayed committed for years.

 Because each relationship develops along its own path, issues could arise at any stage of the relationship.
 Stressors and difficult decisions can pop up suddenly or develop slowly over many years.
-So, while we might not advise you to sign up for relationship counseling after your first date, there’s really no time that’s too soon to start relationship counseling.
+So, while we might not advise you to sign up for couples counseling after your first date, there’s really no time that’s too soon to start relationship counseling.

 Though you might hit different milestones at different times, your relationship will face many similar milestones as it changes, grows, and matures.
-Starting your relationship counseling early on in your relationship can help you manage and navigate relationship challenges as they arise.
+Starting your couples counseling early on in your relationship can help you manage and navigate relationship challenges as they arise.

 Getting through big decisions and plans for the future